 Heksherim – The Research Institute for Jewish and Israeli Literature and Culture at Ben-Gurion University of the Negev was created to study and promote the connections between culture and community in Jewish and Israeli society.

-The projects undertaken at the Institute are multidisciplinary and pioneering in their scope and methods of investigation and are made possible with the generous support of the Caesarea Foundation Edmond Benjamin de Rothschild.
+The projects undertaken at the Institute are multidisciplinary and pioneering in their scope and methods of investigation and are made possible with the generous support of the Edmond de Rothschild Foundation.

 The main objective of the Institute is to nurture groups of young scholars whose work will combine academic excellence, cultural sensitivity and social commitment.